 For most moderate or severe addictions, residential rehab, also known as inpatient treatment, is typically the most effective delivery method for treatment.
 This also applies when you need medical detox, or if you have an unsupportive or otherwise unsuitable home environment.

 Outpatient treatment lowers the financial barrier to addiction treatment as it is much more cost-effective than inpatient rehab, while still giving you access to broadly similar services.
-Let’s take a closer look at what is IOP.
+Let’s take a closer look at what is IOP and the benefits of IOP.

 What Is an Intensive Outpatient Program?